mondorobot/boilerplate-backbone/README.md

 Front-end Backbone Boilerplate
 ===

-Introducing the Standards boilerplate w/ Backbone.js.
+Mondo Robot's standard boilerplate for backbone.js apps.
 This is a simple application setup to jump start your projects.

 ## Dependencies